finbourne/lusid-sdk-csharp-preview/sdk/docs/CalendarsApi.md

 # **DeleteDateFromCalendar**
 > CalendarDate DeleteDateFromCalendar (string scope, string code, string dateId)

-[EARLY ACCESS] DeleteDateFromCalendar: Remove a date from a calendar
+DeleteDateFromCalendar: Remove a date from a calendar

 Remove a date from a calendar.